florakhan305/my-coding-projects/README.md

 > Student | Building & Securing the Future of AGI Agents (like GPT-6 Astra)

 Hii!
 I am a young student , who has deep interest in CS and technology.
-I have a thought (be dangarously self educated) by using AI and HUMAN BRAIN.
+I have a thought (be dangerously self educated) by using AI and HUMAN BRAIN.
 ### Language;
 Fluent in English(American accent & Indian accent)
 ### FREELANCING: